St Ives Chase

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Ku-ring-gai Transport Oriented Development, Newcastle-Sydney Rail Line Upgrades, Wollongong-Sydney Rail Line Upgrades, Sydney Metro City & Southwest Extension, and NSW Government Low and Mid-Rise Housing Reforms (Northern Beaches) are key projects.
-The following details those most relevant.
+AreaSearch has identified a single project likely affecting this region: Ku-ring-gai Transport Oriented Development, Newcastle-Sydney Rail Line Upgrades, Wollongong-Sydney Rail Line Upgrades, Sydney Metro City & Southwest Extension, and NSW Government Low and Mid-Rise Housing Reforms (Northern Beaches).

 Professional plan users can use the search below to filter and access additional projects.